-As shown in Table 4.1, there are multiple existing and ongoing PMAs in the Basin (Tier I).
-The Basin has a range of existing PMAs in place to provide demand management, supply augmentation, and habitat improvement.
+As shown in Table 1 there are multiple existing and ongoing PMAs in the Basin (Tier I).
+The Basin has a range of existing PMAs in place to provide demand management, supply enhancement, and recharge.

 Well Drilling Permits and County of Siskiyou Groundwater Use Restrictions